Quintrell-11/osticket-prereqs/README.md

 </p>
 <p>
-**osTicket Installation** To complete the final instalation of (osTicket) I Registered PHP from inside (IIS Admin) to make my created web server aware of the PHP; browsing to the newly available executable binary located inside of flolder housing PHP and modifications (Windows (C)).
-After completion I extracted zipped osTicket folder from inside osTicket folder previously placed on desketop into My PHP folder.
+**osTicket Installation** To complete the final instalation of (osTicket) I Registered PHP from inside (IIS Admin) to make my created web server aware of the PHP/ browse to the newly available and executable binary located inside of flolder housing PHP and modifications (Windows (C))/ Extracted zipped osTicket folder from inside osTicket folder previously placed on desketop into My PHP folder.
 There is now a new folder availible with 2 items available inside.
 <p>
 <img width="1710" alt="5DA4C4C6-BC70-4093-8847-1C741C8A9BF0" src="https://github.com/user-attachments/assets/a3e8ec60-acca-4e31-928e-0ed6cd1fde62">

-**osTicket Continued** I copied one of the items (upload folder) into into inetpub/root folder, renamed upload folder to osTick and from within (IIS Manager) browsed to osTicket. osTicket is now Installed.
+**osTicket Continued** Copy (upload folder) into into inetpub/root folder/ rename upload folder to osTick/from within (IIS Manager) browse to osTicket. osTicket is now Installed.

 **Post Install configuration**
-- From within PHP Manager I enabled extensions PHP(imap,intl,opcache)
-- Renamed ost-sampleconfig.ph to ost-config.php by way of (file explore/windows C:\inetpub\wwwroot\osTicket\include).
+Insode PHP Manager enable extensions PHP(imap,intl,opcache)/rename ost-sampleconfig.ph to ost-config.php by way of (file explore/windows C:\inetpub\wwwroot\osTicket\include).
-- From withing newley renamed folder new permissions were assigned.
-I disabled inheritance, removing previous permissions and added (ALL) as the new setting.
+From withing newley renamed folder new permissions were assigned by disabling inheritance, removing previous permissions and added (ALL) as the new setting.

 continue to osTicket
 ![image](https://github.com/user-attachments/assets/3c2ca270-6bbe-4d85-8c03-d757535b5673)

-The final steps for configuring osTicket for use is creating a database and establishing a connection between the database previously created and the one that will be created later.
+The final steps for configuring osTicket for use was creating a database and establishing a connection between the database previously created and the one that will be created later.
 To connect to my database I downloaded (HeidiSQL) from within the osTicket instalation files preeviously placed on the desktop (New/root credentials) a connection to database is now established

 ![image](https://github.com/user-attachments/assets/fc9db933-a92d-4428-94b9-618bdedd7a30)

 **Create osTicket Database**
 Right click the unnamed (create new/database/name it osTicket).
-Now that the database is created I went back to database settings in the osTicket browser and plugged in newly created database and (root) credentials (osTicket/root/root).
+With database created I went back to database settings in the osTicket browser and plugged in newly created database and (root) credentials (osTicket/root/root).

 osTicket is now installed and ready to use